PGL50/Election_Analysis/README.md

 ![party results](./Resources/party_results.png)

 ` `
 ### Another expanded election audit could include the number registered voters for each of the counties.
 Currently the voter turnout is based on the percent of total votes.
 In this case the county with the largest population would always have the highest "turnout" (e.g. Hennepin county will always have the largest number of votes out of the total votes in MN).
 Ideally, it should be calculated based on the number of registered voters in each county and not out of the total for the state.
 So in order to perform this analysis a new column would be added to the CSV file (indexed at 4 now) that has number of registered voters in each county.
 Again, as with county there will be lots of duplicate values per county.
-So the code would have to be modified to add a key and value to the new reg_voters dictionary.
-I think the code below may do this (or else it's close).
+So the code would have to be modified to add a key and value to the new reg_votes dictionary.
 I added the new column with number of registered voters in each county to test the new code.
 This additional code below is just to calculate the percent of voter turnout by county registered voters.
 I removed the other code to make a smaller program for testing.

-### New code for county level results for turnout based on registered voters
+### New code for county level results for turnout based on registered voters:

 ```python
 #Registered voter list and dictionary